A Timeline of Vermeer's Life - 1641-1652

 MUSIC

-Gregorio Allegri, Italian tenor and composer dies
+Gregorio Allegri, Italian tenor and composer, dies.

-The minuet comes into fashion at French court
+The minuet comes into fashion at French court.

-First opera house in Vienna
+First opera house is built in Vienna.

 HISTORY